Carreau/ipython-wiki/Dev:-Javascript-Events.md

 #### status_connected.Kernel

-A connection has been established to the kernel
+A connection has been established to the kernel.
+This is triggered as soon as all websockets (to the shell, iopub, and stdin channels) have been opened.

 #### status_restarting.Kernel

-The kernel is restarting
+The kernel is restarting.
+This is triggered when:

+* At the beginning of an restart call to `/api/kernels`
+* If the `Kernel` receives a status message indicating that it is restarting.

+#### status_autorestarting.Kernel

+The kernel is restarting on its own.
+This is only triggered if the `Kernel` receives a status message indicating that it is restarting.

 #### status_interrupting.Kernel

-The kernel is being interrupted
+The kernel is being interrupted.
+This is triggered at the beginning of a interrupt call to `/api/kernels`.

 #### status_disconnected.Kernel